richardokello/richardokello/README.md

 - 👋 Hi, I’m Richard Okello
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
+- Am a software developer with experinec in java spring boot, laravel and angular.
 - 📫 you can reach me on okellorichard93@gmail.com

 <!---